 Introduction of Demonstrator: (Said by you on camera)

-Mattis Geiger: Demonstrating the procedure will be Romy Bärwaldt [1], a student from my laboratory who was trained as an experimenter for this study [2].
+Mattis Geiger: Demonstrating the procedure will be Sandra Gebhardt [1], a student from my laboratory who was trained as an experimenter for this study [2].

 Interview style: Author saying the above

 The named technician, post doc, student looks up from workbench or desk or microscope and acknowledges the camera.